Cappossy/NeoNebulaFSMP/README.md

   * OPTIONAL (default: null)
   * If not provided fabric will not be enabled.
   * You can provide either `latest` or `recommended` to use the latest/recommended version of fabric.
+* `--neoforge <string>` Specify NeoForge version.
+This is WITHOUT the minecraft version (ex.
+21.1.169)
+  * OPTIONAL (default: null)
+  * If not provided NeoForge will not be enabled.
+  * You can provide either `latest` or `recommended` to use the latest/recommended version of NeoForge.

 > [!NOTE]
 > Forge and fabric cannot be used together on the same server.
 This command will fail if both are provided.